aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/calendar-exceptions/_index.md

     exception.Month = Month.December;
     exception.DayWorking = false;

-    // Check if a date is an exception Console.WriteLine("Is date an exception date: " + exception.CheckException(new DateTime(2009, 12, 26, 8, 0, 0)));
+    // Check if a date is an exception (check exception date) Console.WriteLine("Is date an exception date: " + exception.CheckException(new DateTime(2009, 12, 26, 8, 0, 0)));

     // Add the exception to the calendar